Support at school for children with epilepsy

 • What if my child has a seizure at school?

-School staff need to know how to recognise your child’s seizures and how to deal with them.
+School staff need to know how to recognise your child’s seizures and what to do if they have one.
 Your child’s IHP should give detailed information about their seizures and what first aid they need.
-The IHP should be easily accessible to all members of staff who might be with your child when they have a seizure.
+The IHP should be easy for all members of staff to find and use if they might be with your child when they have a seizure.

 Emergency situations

 Most seizures are not a medical emergency.
 But it’s important for school to know what an emergency is for your child and what to do if it happens.
-They should write this information in your child’s IHP and make sure all staff in contact with your child are familiar with it.
+This information should be included in your child’s IHP and all staff in contact with your child must be familiar with it.

 If you’re not sure what an emergency situation is for your child, ask their specialist or epilepsy nurse.
 But as a general rule, it’s an emergency if:

-• tonic-clonic seizure lasts for longer than 5 minutes
+• A tonic-clonic seizure lasts for longer than 5 minutes

 • Your child has one tonic-clonic seizure after another without regaining consciousness in between